DIA BUSINESS INVESTMENT & DEVELOPMENT PLAN (BID Plan)

-In 2019, Jacksonville City Council approved Groundwork Jacksonville’s Emerald Trail Master Plan to create a 30-mile network of bicycle and pedestrian trails that will connect Downtown to 14 historic neighborhoods, 18 schools, two colleges, and nearly 30 parks.
+In 2019, the Jacksonville City Council approved Groundwork Jacksonville’s Emerald Trail Master Plan to create a 30-mile network of bicycle and pedestrian trails that will connect Downtown to 14 historic neighborhoods, 18 schools, two colleges and nearly 30 parks.

 JACKSONVILLE'S SOUTHBANK TECHNICAL ASSISTANCE PANEL

-The Jacksonville Downtown Investment Authority (DIA) engaged the ULI North Florida District Council to convene a Technical Assistance Panel (TAP) to study City-owned property between the Acosta and Main Street bridges along Jacksonville’s Southbank.
-The 15-acre study area currently houses the Museum of Science and History (MOSH), Friendship Park and Fountain, a portion of the Riverwalk, River City Brewing Company and Marina, and various parking lots.
+The DIA engaged the ULI North Florida District Council to convene a Technical Assistance Panel (TAP) to study City-owned property between the Acosta and Main Street bridges along Jacksonville’s Southbank.
+The 15-acre study area currently houses the Museum of Science and History (MOSH), Friendship Park and Fountain, a portion of the Riverwalk, the former River City Brewing Company and Marina, and various parking lots.

 LAVILLA NEIGHBORHOOD DEVELOPMENT STRATEGY

-In 2019, The LaVilla Development Strategy, funded by both the DIA and JTA, and undertaken by the firm of Rummell/Munz, was completed.
+In 2019, The LaVilla Development Strategy, funded by both the DIA and Jacksonville Transportation Authority (JTA), and undertaken by the firm of Rummell/Munz, was completed.
 As Jacksonville’s oldest suburb, LaVilla was once known as the Harlem of the South and the epicenter of black culture and commerce in Northeast Florida.
 To redevelop Downtown’s LaVilla neighborhood while respecting its rich history and celebrate its cultural impact, the DIA and JTA completed the development plan Spring 2019.